anehrani/Finance_Data_Study/README.md

-# STATN - Statistical Testing of Indicators
+# Statistical Testing of Indicators

 `statn` is a comprehensive Rust-based toolkit for quantitative traders and researchers.
 It provides a systematic pipeline for designing, optimizing, and validating trading models based on statistical principles.